BDC Hamburger Icon

 Look for “information generosity” in those you seek to promote.
 If leadership candidates unnecessarily keep work-related information away from co-workers now, they’ll likely maintain this approach when placed in a higher management role.

 Small business owners can’t afford to have supervisors who are “information hoarders” and leave frontline workers in the dark.
-All of your employees should feel like they’re part of a team, and true teams have all the information they need to understand the business’s big picture and why they’re performing specific functions.
+All your employees should feel like they’re part of a team, and true teams have all the information they need to understand the business’s big picture and why they’re performing specific functions.

 TipBottom line